 Training for frontline employees encompasses the content of OCME's Language Access Policy, a review of the "Guidelines and Procedures for Using Language Line," viewing of the Language Line training video (available on the Language Line website), methods for implementing interpretation and translation services (e.g. identifying a customer's primary language, reporting requests for language services, the use of telephonic interpreters, and placing translation requests), as well as notes on cultural competency.
 During these training sessions, "Interpretation Services Available" wall posters, language ID cards, 311 complaint posters, and Language Line quick reference guides are distributed.
-These materials are also made available to employees for downloading at any time on OCME's Intranet.
+These materials are also made available to employees for downloading at any time on OCME's Intranet and are distributed to current employees when updated.